fivequarters/fusebit.io/src/_blog/_posts/nodejs-websocket.md

 post_author_avatar: juan.png
 date: '2022-07-07'
 post_image: nodejs-websocket-client-main.png
-post_excerpt: This article will explore the best ways to implement a NodeJS websocket client.
+post_excerpt: This article will explore the best ways to implement a Node.js WebSocket client.
 Let's find out more by diving deep in this post.
 post_slug: nodejs-websocket-client
 tags: ['post', 'node.js']
 post_date_in_url: false